Rey810/Weather-App/README.md

-# Odin's Forecast a.k.a Weather App
+# Odin's Forecast a.k.a A Weather App

 ## What?
 * This is a weather app built in Javascript, HTML, and CSS (no frameworks).